-With target dates of opening the new resale shop space by August 2023 and the efficiency apartments by December 2023, we are diligently pursuing various grant opportunities and have developed a Willow “Giving” Tree capital campaign to help in meeting these overwhelming one-time costs.
+With a target date of having the transitional housing apartments and multi-purpose space renovated by Summer 2024, we are diligently pursuing various grant opportunities and have developed a Willow “Giving” Tree Capital Campaign to help in meeting these overwhelming one-time costs.
 Renovations are well on their way, utilizing volunteers and experts, and prioritizing the most urgent items on our to-do list.

-We are hopeful that you will partner with Willow Tree Missions to invest in our one-time renovation needs helping us fully open this building by the end of this year.
+We are hopeful that you will partner with Willow Tree Missions to invest in our one-time renovation needs helping us fully open this building this year.
 With your vital assistance, Willow Tree Missions can better restore hope and energy to the people of Piatt County who are desperately trying to repair their lives.

 Willow “Giving” Tree Support Levels

 Just as the roots, trunk, branches, and leaves work together to provide nutrients, strength, pathways, and protection to the tree, your gift will similarly impact the structure of Willow Tree Missions and its client services.
 Inspired by Shel Silverstein’s book, The Giving Tree, we believe Willow Tree can be our clients’ quiet place to rest, to climb its trunk of resources and swing toward freedom from its branches, to find solace under its leaves…. and to be at peace.
 Will you help Willow Tree to grow?

 Financial Contribution: $500 - 1,999 and/or

 (Equivalent to 4 hours per month)

 Financial Contribution: $2,000 - 4,999 and/or